 The Mad Genius was based on a play called The Idol by Canadian born Martin Brown.
 Brown was a successful Broadway playwright and lyricist, and a one time dancer.
-This melodrama was not one of his stage successes, however, it did make for a fine Barrymore vehicle as a fellow-up to the successful Svengali.
+This melodrama was not one of his stage successes.
+Nonetheless, it made a fine Barrymore vehicle as a follow-up to the successful Svengali.
 The screenplay is by J. Grubb Alexander (Svengali, The Hatchet Man) and Harvey F. Thew (The Public Enemy, She Done Him Wrong).

 Michael Curtiz directed his only collaboration with Barrymore.
 Typical of Curtiz's work, the movie is well paced with many interesting shots of characters which silently comment on their relationships.